 - Earn 20,000 TD points after your first purchase

 - Earn 9 TD points per $1 spent when you book on Expedia for TD

 - Earn 3 TD Points per $1 spent on all other purchases

 - Travel insurance included

-The value of TD Rewards points varies depending on how you use your points.
+TD Rewards points value varies depending on how you use your points.
 Here is a list of the different ways you can redeem your points and how much 10,000 points would get you in each scenario.

 - Booking travel through Expedia for TD – $50

 - Booking travel via Book Any Way – $40

 - Shop the mall – $30